Inn on the River celebrates 100th anniversary

 “We like to say we’re once removed from Elvis,” Streeter said.

-Recently, the inn obtained its adult beverage license and now serves beer, wine and distilled liquor on the premises.
+Recently, the inn obtained its adult beverage license and now serves beer, wine and distilled liquors on the premises.

 Streeter is also in the process of restoring the property and says it hasn’t been renovated since 1993.